jurkovicova/jurkovicova.github.io/content/_index.md

 +++
 title = "About me"
-tagline = "Hi, my name is Michaela,"
+tagline = "My name is Michaela,"
 +++

 I'm currently a biomedical engineering student.
 I'm interested in biotech .
 If you want to learn more, I'd love to get in touch!